uoftweb/constitution/README.md

 The official name of this recognized campus group is `UofT Web Development Club`.

-The acronym or abbreviation of this group is `UofT WDC`
+The acronym or abbreviation of this group is `WDC`

 ## Purpose and Objective